HBMY289/iotaBalanceMover/README.md

 ![](images/enter_seed.png)

 ##### Balance
 With the given seed the programm calculates a number of addresses and sums up the found balance.
 If the balance is not correct another batch of addresses will be generated until your full balance is detected.
+If the numbers are getting higher and higher and you do not see any balance your seed seed is empty.

 ![](images/find_correct_balance.png)